tier4/autoware-documentation/docs/design/autoware-interfaces/index.md

 On the other hand, FMS and HMI are often implemented without ROS, Autoware is also expected to communicate with applications that do not use ROS.
 It is wasteful for each of these applications to have an adapter for Autoware, and a more suitable means of communication is required.
 HTTP and MQTT are suggested as additional options because these protocols are widely used and can substitute the behavior of services and topics.
-In that case, text formats such as JSON, where field names are repeated in an array of objects, are inefficient and it is necessary to consider the serialization.
+In that case, text formats such as JSON where field names are repeated in an array of objects, are inefficient and it is necessary to consider the serialization.

 ### Naming Convention